 subscription on iOS and Android.

 For commercial use of proxies all over the world we recommend Luminati service.
 The Hola peer-to-peer architecture makes Hola free and secure.
-However, some users may prefer not to contribute their idle resources to the Hola network, and thus can join the Hola premium service, which lets you use Hola without your idle resources being used in return
+However, some users may prefer not to contribute their idle resources to the Hola network, and thus can join the Hola PLUS service, which lets you use Hola without your idle resources being used in return

 About Hola PLUS subscription: